Kirksten3/pagespeedhelper/README.md

 **Errors:**

-As of `v0.4.1` this gem utilizes exponential backoff which waits in between sending batch requests if a query returns a rate limit error (rateLimitExceeded or userRateLimitExceeded).
+As of `v0.4.1` this gem utilizes exponential backoff which waits in between sending batch requests if a query returns a rate limit error (`rateLimitExceeded` or `userRateLimitExceeded`).
 This starts at one and goes to the values set in the initialization, or 32 which is default.
+This value is the max amount of time it will wait, after which if another rate error occurs it will be added into the results hash with the rest of the errors / results.

 As seen above, errors are now listed in the result hash, a manual check needs to be done to see if the site had an issue with the request.
 It will also contain the reason why it failed.